carlosdavis/wordpress-plugins/google-analytics-for-wordpress/readme.txt

 == Changelog ==

+= 4.0.10 =

+* Known issues:
+	* Authentication with Google gives errors in quite a few cases.
+Please use the manual option to add your UA code until we find a way to reliably fix it.

+* Added functionality:
+	* Option to set `_setAllowHash` to false, for proper subdomain tracking and some other uses.
+	* Option to add a custom string of code to the tracking, before the push string is sent out.

+* Documentation fixes:
+	* Fixed link for `_setDomainName()`.
+	* Fixed some grammatical errors (keep emailing me about those, please!)
+	* Removed second comment in source output.
+	* Fixed version number output in source.

 = 4.0.9 =

 * Code enhancements:
 	* Updated Shopp integration to also work with the upcoming Shopp 1.1 and higher.
 	* Switched from [split](http://php.net/split) to [explode](http://php.net/explode), as split has been deprecated in PHP 5.3+.